Winter Wetsuit Guide 2020

 How to put on?

-Everyone know this feeling when your boot is full with water.
+Everyone knows this feeling when your boot is full of water.
 Some boots have a strap on the top.
 The strap prevents water entering from the top of the boot.
-To get as less water in as possible, we put our boots under the wetsuit.
-So when your wetsuits is on, you pull up the legs over the boots.
-No matter surfing or kitesurfing.
+To get as little water in as possible, we put our boots under the wetsuit.
+So when your wetsuit is on, you pull up the legs over the boots.
+No matter whether it's surfing or kitesurfing.

 A kitesurf wetsuit usually comes with extra straps attached to the wetsuit.
 Close the straps around your ankle.
 With an aqua flush the water flushes out anyway, without an aqua flush at least the water does not go straight into your boots.

 Types and differences?
 There is a big difference between surfing and kitesurfing gloves.
 Surfing gloves can be a bit thicker, because you do not need to squeeze in anything.
 Kitesurfing gloves we prefer less MM as possible.
 Kitesurfing gloves can be pre-curved.
 So when you're holding the bar you don't have to work as much to keep your finger in that bar position.
-Which results in less cramp.
+Less cramp.

 How to put on?
 There is no difference in putting on the gloves whether surfing or kitesurfing.
 Same like with the boots, we put them under the wetsuit.
-If you have your wetuit on, roll up your arms a bit, put your gloves on, and put the wetsuit arms over the gloves.
+If you have your wetsuit on, roll up your arms a bit, put your gloves on, and put the wetsuit arms over the gloves.
+When water comes in at the top, it will not go straight into your gloves.

 Click on any glove below to see the full description or click here to see our stock in gloves.

-Hopefully this article has cleared up some questions you might have had in buying a wetsuit and neoprene accessories which fits your needs.
-If not, you could always send us a mail with what you're looking for through this link and we'll get back at you with some fitting options.
+Hopefully this article has cleared up some questions you might have had in buying a wetsuit which fits your needs.
+If not, you could always send us a mail with what you're looking for through this link and we'll get back to you with some fitting options.

 ✔ ALRIGHT NOW I'M READY TO BUY A FITTING WETSUIT AND NEOPRENE ACCESSORIES